Ecconia/Ecconia-LogicWorld-Mods/Readme.md

 You got a black screen when installing new mods and your logs say something with "path is empty/null"?

-**Install `FixCompilerOnClient` and/or `FixCompilerOnServer`** depend on where the issue occurs.\
+**Install my mod `FixCompiler`**!\
-You can also install them if the issue does not happen, then you are prepared for the future.
+You can also install it if the issue does not happen, then you are prepared for the future.

 #### What is the bug?